Crete Tour

 Knossos and the Archaeological Museum in Heraklion

 A visit to Crete is incomplete without a visit to Knossos – the site excavated by Arthur Evans in the early 1900s.
-Although Evans’s reconstructions have been a source of opprobrium in the years since, they were nevertheless once a brave attempt to arrive at a better understand the fascinating Minoan culture that existed on Crete between c.3500BC and 1100BC.
+Although Evans’s gaudy reconstructions have been a source of opprobrium in the years since, they were nevertheless once a brave attempt to bring to life to the lay-visitor the fascinating Minoan culture that existed on Crete between c.3500BC and 1100BC.
 And our visit to Knossos thus provides the backdrop to our tour of Crete.

-In the afternoon, we return to Heraklion to visit the splendid Archaeological Museum – arguably one of the finest in the whole of Greece.
+In the afternoon, we return to Heraklion to visit the splendid Archaeological Museum – arguably one of the finest in the whole of Greece, with an unrivalled collection of Minoan frescoes, ivories, gold, ceramics and cult objects.
+Perhaps the most astonishing is a fresco of a leaping bull from Knossos.

 Evening meal and overnight in Heraklion.